QihongL/RAM/README.md

 ## Run the RAM

-To run the code, simply type `python ram_recur.py` (say, in the terminal).
+To run the code, simply type `python ram.py [simulation name]` (say, in the terminal).
 The **model parameters** are described [here] (https://github.com/QihongL/RAM/wiki/Parameter-description) in our RAM wiki page.
+The input argument `simulation name` will be used to create folders to save the summary log file and images plotting the model's policy (I haven't finish this part yet...).

 It should run if the directory structure is correctly specified.
 For example, there should be two folders called "summary" and "chckPts" in the project directory.

 ## Some results

-The `ram_recur.py` implements the RAM.
+The `ram.py` implements the RAM.
 For the 60 X 60 translated MNIST,  it can get 90% accuracy in 2 hours, with a somewhat arbitary choice of parameters.
 Here're the reward and cost over time:

 <img src="https://github.com/QihongL/RAM/blob/master/demo/rwd_tMnist.png" width="200">
 <img src="https://github.com/QihongL/RAM/blob/master/demo/cost_tMnist.png" width="200">